capeexplain/cape/README.md

 ## Mining Patterns

 Use `capexplain mine [OPTIONS]` to mine patterns.
 Cape will store the discovered patterns in the database.
-The "mined" patterns will be stored in a created schema called `pattern`, and the pattern tables generated after running `mine` command are `patterns.{target_table}_global` and `patterns.{target_table}_local`.
+The "mined" patterns will be stored in a created schema called `pattern`, and the pattern tables generated after running `mine` command are `pattern.{target_table}_global` and `pattern.{target_table}_local`.
 At the minimum you have to tell Cape how to connect to the database you want to use and which table it should generate patterns for.
 Run `capexplain help mine` to get a list of all supported options for the mine command.
 The options needed to specify the target table and database connection are:

 ~~~shell
 -h ,--host <arg>               - database connection host IP address (DEFAULT: 127.0.0.1)